Runtime options with Memory, CPUs, and GPUsEstimated reading time: 16 minutes

-- Limited memory, umlimited kernel memory: The overall memory is limited, but the kernel memory is not.
+- Limited memory, unlimited kernel memory: The overall memory is limited, but the kernel memory is not.

 - Limited memory, limited kernel memory: Limiting both user and kernel memory can be useful for debugging memory-related problems.
-If a container is using an unexpected amount of either type of memory, it will run out of memory without affecting other containers or the host machine.
-Within this setting, if the kernel memory limit is lower than the user memory limit, running out of kernel memory will cause the container to experience an OOM error.
-If the kernel memory limit is higher than the user memory limit, the kernel limit will not cause the container to experience an OOM.
+If a container is using an unexpected amount of either type of memory, it runs out of memory without affecting other containers or the host machine.
+Within this setting, if the kernel memory limit is lower than the user memory limit, running out of kernel memory causes the container to experience an OOM error.
+If the kernel memory limit is higher than the user memory limit, the kernel limit does not cause the container to experience an OOM.

 When you turn on any kernel memory limits, the host machine tracks “high water

 mark” statistics on a per-process basis, so you can track which processes (in